-1. Student Referral

-- a.
-Staff: When a student is identified by a staff person as potentially suicidal, i.e. verbalizes about suicide, presents overt risk factors (see page 6), a peer refers the student for suicidal ideations, or a student self-refers, the student will be seen by the school counselor or school psychologist.
+- 1. Student Referral - a.
+Staff: When a student is identified by a staff person as potentially suicidal, i.e. verbalizes about suicide, presents overt risk factors (see page 6), a peer refers the student for suicidal ideations, or a student self- refers, the student will be seen by the school counselor or school psychologist.
 A school administrator will fit this role until the school pupil personnel services credentialed individual can be brought in. - b.
 School staff will continuously supervise the student to ensure their safety. - c.
 The principal and school site task force representative(s) will be notified. - d.
 If the student is in imminent danger (has access to a gun, is on a rooftop, or in other unsafe conditions), a call shall be made to 911 immediately. - e.
-Superintendent's office is notified

-2. Risk Assessment

-When a student has been identified as potentially suicidal, a risk assessment will be conducted and the following steps will be taken:
+Superintendent's office is notified - 2.
+Risk Assessment - a.
+When a student has been identified as potentially suicidal, a risk assessment will be conducted and the following steps will be taken: - a.

-- a.
 Risk Assessment team consisting of at least two people, including the school counselors, school psychologist, and/or a school administrator - b.
 Student Suicide Risk Assessment will be conducted with the student - c.
 Based on the answers for the Risk Assessment, the student will be identified as low, moderate, or high risk for suicide.
 This identification will lead to the following possibilities for mental health referrals: - i.
-Student will be released to the parents who will follow up with outpatient mental health care.
+Student will be released to the parents who will be asked to follow up with outpatient mental health care.
 The team will also provide a list of community mental health referrals. - ii.
 Student can be referred to our partnering agencies, Asian Pacific Clinics or Pacific Clinics. - iii.
 The team will call the Psychiatric Mobile Response Team to evaluate the student and determine if immediate hospitalization is necessary. - iv.
-Temple City Sheriff's Department may also be contacted for immediate assistance.

-3. Parent or Guardian Notification Guidelines:

-- a.
-Initial Notification: - A member of the risk assessment team or administrator will contact the parent or guardian of the student and will assist the family with an urgent referral.
-Parents will be asked to come to the school immediately.
+Temple City Sheriff's Department may also be contacted for immediate assistance. - 3.
+Parent or Guardian Notification Guidelines: - a.
+Initial Notification - i.
+A member of the risk assessment team or administrator will contact the parent or guardian of the student and will inform the parent of the steps that will be taken by the crisis team.
+Parents will be asked to come to campus at the appropriate time determined by the team.
+Once they arrive on campus one member of the team will inform the parents why their child is at risk for suicide. - ii.
+Explain the importance of removing from the home (or locking up) firearms and other dangerous items, including over the counter and prescription medications and alcohol. - iii.
+For a student who is identified as moderate to high risk for suicide by the assessment team, the Psychiatric Mobile Response Team will be contacted.
+If PMRT is not available, Temple City Sheriff's Department will be notified.
+This team will conduct an evaluation on the student and will determine if the student needs to be hospitalized immediately.